openmc-dev/openmc/docs/source/methods/random_ray.rst

 Random Rays
 ~~~~~~~~~~~

 In the previous subsection, the governing characteristic equation along a 1D line through the reactor was written, such that an analytical solution for the ODE can be computed.
 If enough characteristic tracks (ODEs) are solved, then the behavior of the governing PDE can be numerically approximated.
 In traditional deterministic MOC, the selection of tracks has historically been a deterministic one, where azimuthal and polar quadratures are defined along with even track spacing in 3 dimensions.
 This is the point at which random ray diverges from deterministic MOC numerically.
-In Random Ray, rays are randomly sampled from a uniform distribution in space and angle and tracked along a set distance through the geometry before terminating.
-Importantly, different rays are sampled each power iteration, leading to a fully stochastic convergence process.
-I.e., inactive and active batches must be used, just as in Monte Carlo.
+In Random Ray, rays are randomly sampled from a uniform distribution in space and angle and tracked along a set distance through the geometry before terminating. **Importantly, different rays are sampled each power iteration, leading to a fully stochastic convergence process.** I.e., inactive and active batches must be used, just as in Monte Carlo.

 While Monte Carlo implicitly converges the scattering source fully within each iteration, random ray (and MOC) solvers are not typically written to fully converge the scattering source within a single iteration.
 Rather, both the fission and scattering sources are updated each power iteration, thus requiring enough outer iterations so as to reach a stationary distribution in both the fission source and scattering source.
 I.e., even in a low dominance ration problem like a 2D pincell, several hundred inactive batches may still be required with random ray so as to allow the scattering source to fully develop, as neutrons undergoing hundreds of scatters may constitute a non-trivial contribution to the fission source.
+We note that use of a two-level second iteration scheme is sometimes used by some MOC or random ray solvers so as to fully converge the scattering source with many inner iterations before updating the fission source in the outer iteration.
+It is typically more efficient to use the single level iteration scheme, as there is little reason to spend so much work converging the scattering source if the fission source is not yet converged.

-Fundamentally, this distinction means that random ray typically requires more inactive iterations than are required in Monte Carlo, as the scattering source must also be developed.
+Overall, the difference in how random ray and Monte Carlo converge the scattering source means that in practice, random ray typically requires more inactive iterations than are required in Monte Carlo.
 While a Monte Carlo simulation may only need 20-50 inactive iterations to reach a stationary source distribution for a full core light water reactor, a random ray solve will likely require 1,000 iterations or more.
-Source convergence metrics (e.g., Shannon Entropy) are thus highly useful tools when performing Random Ray simulations so as to help judge when the source has fully developed.
+Source convergence metrics (e.g., Shannon Entropy) are thus highly useful tools when performing random ray simulations so as to help judge when the source has fully developed.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Converting Angular Flux to Scalar Flux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Thus far in our derivation, we have been able to write analytical equations that solve for the change in angular flux of a ray crossing a flat source region as well as the ray's average angular flux through that region.
+Thus far in our derivation, we have been able to write analytical equations that solve for the change in angular flux of a ray crossing a flat source region (Equation :eq:`delta_psi`) as well as the ray's average angular flux through that region (Equation :eq:`average_psi_final`).
 To determine the source for the next power iteration, we will need to assemble our estimates of angular fluxes from all the sampled rays into scalar fluxes within each FSR.

 We can define the scalar flux in region :math:`i` as:

 .. math::
     :label: integral

-    \phi_i = \frac{\int_{V_i} \int_{4\pi} \psi(r, \Omega) d\Omega dV}{\int_{V_i} dV}
+    \phi_i = \frac{\int_{V_i} \int_{4\pi} \psi(r, \Omega) d\Omega dV}{\int_{V_i} dV} .

 The integral in the numerator:

 .. math::
     :label: numerator

-    \int_{V_i} \int_{4\pi} \psi(r, \Omega) d\Omega dV
+    \int_{V_i} \int_{4\pi} \psi(r, \Omega) d\Omega dV .

 is not known analytically, but with random ray, we are going the numerically approximate it by discretizing over a finite number of tracks (with a finite number of locations and angles) crossing the domain.
 We can then use the characteristic method to determine the total angular flux along that line.